mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 * **Host** - Postgres server hostname, for example `postgres-shared-postgresql.privatecloud-storage.svc.cluster.local`.
 * **Port** - Postgres server port number; in most cases this should be set to `5432`.
 * **Strict TLS** - Set to **yes**, as Azure Postgres supports TLS without any extra configuration.
-* **Database name** - login database for the *Postgres Admin* workload identity; in most cases this is set to `postgres`.
+* **Database name** - login database for the *Postgres Admin* managed identity; in most cases this is set to `postgres`.
 * **Authentication** - select `azure-wi` from the dropdown.
-* **Managed Identity Name** - name for the *Postgres Admin* workload identity, used by the Mendix Operator to create or delete tenants for app environments.
+* **Managed Identity Name** - name for the *Postgres Admin* managed identity, used by the Mendix Operator to create or delete tenants for app environments.
-* **Managed Identity Client ID** - the *Postgres Admin* workload identity Client ID.
+* **Managed Identity Client ID** - the *Postgres Admin* managed identity Client ID.
-    * Mendix recommends using the same workload identity to manage Azure databases and blob storage containers, as this would be easier to set up and maintain.
+    * Mendix recommends using the same managed identity to manage Azure databases and blob storage containers, as this would be easier to set up and maintain.
-* **K8s Service Account** - the Kubernetes Service Account to create and attach to the *Postgres Admin* workload identity (will be created automatically by the `mxpc-cli` installation and configuration tool).
+* **K8s Service Account** - the Kubernetes Service Account to create and attach to the *Postgres Admin* managed identity (will be created automatically by the `mxpc-cli` installation and configuration tool).
   {{% alert color="warning" %}}
   Do not use the name of an existing Service Account (environment name), or one of the reserved Kubernetes Service Account names:
     * `mendix-operator`